AbduazizZiyodov/flask-authlib/docs/user-guide/alerts_config.md

     LOGIN_FAIL: str = "The username or password is incorrect!"

-    REGISTER_FAIL: str = "This email and username are already taken!"
+    REGISTER_FAIL: str = "This email and username is already taken!"

     BAD_REQUEST: str = "Bad request!"
     REQUIRED_FIELD: str = "Please, fill in all required fields!"